engineal/mips-minecraft/README.md

 ## Loading MIPS binaries
 MIPS binaries can be loaded into the emulator's memory through Minecraft commands.
 The included `tools/load_binary` Python script will convert MIPS binaries into a .mcfunction file, which you can then run in Minecraft to load the binary into memory.

-Currently, the processor starts executing code at address 0, so before loading any binaries, you might need to apply address offsets.
+Currently, the processor starts executing code at ROM address 0, so before loading any binaries, you might need to apply address offsets.
 The script allows you to specify the address that the binary will be loaded at, but will not relocate memory addresses yet.

 ## Running the emulator
-The emulator can be stepped with the `function hardware:cpu` command.
+The emulator can be stepped with the `function mips32r6:cpu` command.
 To run a program, set the tick score for player running to 1 using `scoreboard players set running tick 1`.
 The `reload` command will reset the emulator.

 To debug either the emulator or your binary, you can set emulator debug levels for each component through the scoreboard:
 * `scoreboard players set debug cpu <level>` (0-1)